-Read the Locoid (hydrocortisone butyrate) Side Effects Center for a complete guide to possible side effects
+Read the Locoid Solution (hydrocortisone butyrate solution) Side Effects Center for a complete guide to possible side effects

 Locoid - User Reviews